 There are a number of shark attack theories.
 These include mistaken identity, curiosity and humans invading the shark's personal space.

-Most shark attacks appear to be are a case of mistaken identity.
-Sharks eye sight is designed to pick up variations in light.
+Most shark attacks appear to be a case of mistaken identity.
+Sharks eyesight is designed to pick up variations in light.
 They identify an object by the contrast it makes to its background.
-From below silhouetted against the sky the outline of a surfer looks very similar to that of a seal or turtle on which some sharks feed.
+From below silhouetted against the sky the outline of a surfer or swimmer looks very similar to that of a seal or turtle on which some sharks feed.